MONTIKBOOM/TeeWorlds_AI_Chat/README.md

 # READ IT
 create new folder with name node_modules and move all folder in here, the other files leave in same place.

+# upd
+chat bot interface is on russian rn, you can configure it if you want.